farolfo/ethereum-canvas-ui/README.md

 npm install -g grunt-cli
 ```

-### Build
+### Configure

-Update the file at `config/config.js` setting the correct Smart Contract build JSON output to use in the `build` filled.
-This means copying the generated JSON in the `build/contracts/MillionDollarHomepage.json` of the Smart Contract project and putting it in that field.
-Please note that this configuration should be improved as it is a tedious manual process.
+Update the file at `config/config.js` setting the correct Smart Contract build JSON output.
+This means copying the generated JSON in the `build/contracts/EthereumContract.json` of the Smart Contract project and putting it in that field.

+Please note that this configuration should be improved as it is a tedious manual process, but is also a good practice to keep the latest smart contract abi committed in the file in the mid time.

+Also update the `config/config.js` setting the right Smart Contract address.

 ### Deploy and run

-Make sure you have the following requirements:

-* Install [MetaMask](https://metamask.io/) in your browser.
+Make sure you have installed [MetaMask](https://metamask.io/) in your browser.
 Set it to listen to the `localhost:8545` chain.
-* Update the file at `config/smartContractConfig.js` setting the correct Smart Contract address to use in the `address` filled.

 Then just run the web app with